Support for Linux and open-source technology in Azure

 Microsoft will assist with supported open-source technologies.
 Customers who request support for design guidance or development assistance may be directed to forums or community support.
-Customers may also have to work with our Linux partners or software vendors directly for scenarios that are not supported by Microsoft.
-Examples include, but are not limited to, application development, troubleshooting custom applications, and custom code.
+Customers may also have to work with our Linux partners or software vendors directly for scenarios that aren't supported by Microsoft.
+Examples include, but aren't limited to:

 Here are some of the support scenarios that Microsoft will assist with:

-- Deployment errors that are encountered when customers try to deploy applications to the Azure platform and services.
+- Deployment errors when customers try to deploy applications to the Azure platform and services.